hamburgerghini1/Spotify2YTMusic/README.md

 5. Edit the script and add your client id and the secret
 6. Copy playlist link from Spotify (remove the start of the link, leave only the part after last / )
 7. Script should work as expected

+Made this since I didn't want to pay for Soundiiz lol